jbcoe/iso-cpp-breaking-UB/draft.md

 ## _UB or not UB_
 _To define or not to define?
-That is the question: whether ‘tis nobler in the mind to suffer the slings and arrows of undefined behaviour, or to take arms against a sea it troubles and by defining: end them._
+That is the question: whether ‘tis nobler in the mind to suffer the slings and arrows of undefined behaviour, or to take arms against a sea of troubles and by defining: end them._

 ## Introduction